 Despite their individual differences, the foundation of most geometric routing algorithms is face traversal.
 In such traversal, a message is routed around a face.
 However, the resultant route may vary greatly depending on the choice of traversal direction and the point at which the message switches between adjacent faces.
 The imbalance is usually exacerbated if the message has to traverse the external face of the graph.
-However, if the message traverses the faces sequentially, exploring the faces to find a shorter route may result in lengthening the route itself.
+However, if the message traverses the faces sequentially, exploring the faces to find a shorter route may result in lengthening to route itself.
 Hence, traditional geometric routing algorithms are inherently limited in the amount of route optimization they can achieve.

-In this paper, we present an algorithm that accelerates the message propagation by sending messages to concurrently traverse faces adjacent to the sourcedestination line.
+In this paper, we present an algorithm that accelerates the message propagation by sending messages to concurrently traverse faces adjacent to the source-destination line.

 We call this algorithm concurrent face routing (CFR).
-CFRpreserves all properties of classic geometric routing algorithms except for one: when one of the messages encounters a face that is closer to the destination, the message spawns two messages to traverse the new face and continues traversing the old face.
+When one of the messages encounters a face that is closer to the destination, the message spawns two messages to traverse the new face and continues traversing the old face.
 CFR ensures that all faces are explored and none of the adjacent edges is traversed more than once.
 The node memory and message-size requirements for CFR are the same as for the other geometric routing algorithms.
 We show that the latency of CFR is asymptotically optimal in the worst case.
 That is, there is no geometric routing algorithm that can deliver a message faster than CFR.
 Moreover, our simulation demonstrates that, on average, CFR significantly outperforms other geometric routing algorithms in the critical density region.
 This average case advantage is preserved if CFR is combined with greedy routing or if it runs on non-planar graphs.

-Paper organization.
 The rest of the paper is organized as follows.
-We introduce our notation in Section 2.
-We then describe CFR, formally prove its correctness and determine its worst case message complexity in Section 3.
-In Section 4, we discuss how the algorithm can be adapted for greedy routing and for use in non-planar graphs.
-We evaluate the performance of our algorithm and its modifications in Section 5 and conclude the paper in Section 6.
+We introduce our notation in Sect.
+2. We then describe CFR, formally prove it correct and determine its worst case message complexity in Sect.
+3. In Sect.
+4, we discuss how the algorithm can be adapted for greedy routing and for use in non-planar graphs.
+We evaluate the performance of our algorithm and its modifications in Sect.
+5 and conclude the paper in Sect.
+6.

-2. Preliminaries
+2 Preliminaries